jo3yk/jo3yk.github.io/_posts/2020-08-24-setting-up-jekyll-and-github-pages.markdown

 categories: jekyll github-pages
 ---

 Welcome to Rubber Duck!
 My first post is a bit meta - it's about how this blog was set up.
 I chose to host it on GitHub Pages and therefore use Jekyll to generate the site.
 Why?
 Once the setup is complete, I can add a new post via a simple markdown file, and all I need to do is commit it - GitHub will automatically build and redeploy the site.
 Easy peasy!
-Plus, it's free :D
+Plus, it's free :smile:

 So, without further ado: how to set up a basic Jekyll-generated blog on GitHub pages.